Groundhog

 clenching and opening one small hand.

-I cannot share this, I tell my husband, listing friends who will cancel me.
+There’s no way in hell I’m going to share my thoughts, I tell my husband, listing all friends who would cancel me.

 Why would they cancel you, he asks.

-Because you’re not supposed to feel conflicted, I snap, heading outside to burn.
+Because you’re not supposed to feel conflicted, I snap, heading outside to burn a pile of brush.

 *